sybernix/simple-node-server/README.md

-This is a repo containing the code for the frontend application in the blog https://niruhan.medium.com/creating-a-simple-mern-fullstack-application-2cbcfbdf3940
+This is a repo containing the code for the backend application in the blog https://niruhan.medium.com/creating-a-simple-mern-fullstack-application-2cbcfbdf3940